-With a base measuring roughly 7 feet wide, 7 feet long and standing 11 feet high, the four-ton dark gray structure, which was designed as two halves of an enclosed shell, it was when it was printed the largest residence ever created with a 3-D printer.
+With a base measuring roughly 7 feet wide by 7 feet long and standing 11 feet high, the four-ton dark gray structure, which was designed as two halves of an enclosed shell, it was when it was printed the largest residence ever created with a 3-D printer.
 And although it took marathon workdays for the team to design, the actual printing of the microhome took just a couple of days.

 “Three-dimensional printing changes the paradigm of architecture,” said Julie Mithun, who recently graduated from the Master of Architecture I program at UCLA.
 Mithun was one of six architecture and urban design students from UCLA and nine engineering students from the University of Huddersfield and from the Technical University / Hochschule München in Munich, Germany — who participated in the Munich-based 3M futureLAB, which runs every fall quarter.
 The other UCLA students were Sasha Geisler, Stephanie Odenheimer, Huwayda Fakhry and Tas Oszkay.

 The 3M futureLAB, which was created by UCLA architecture and urban design visiting professor Peter Ebner and is sponsored by 3M, began in 2009.
 Ebner wanted to re-think architecture education and create a platform that challenged students to work at the intersection of architecture, art, technology and society by not only designing buildings but also engaging with engineers, artists, manufacturers, writers and designers throughout Germany and nearby German-speaking countries.

 “If you want to develop something new you have to work with different fields of engineering, like aerospace engineering, mechanical engineering, chemistry … ,” said Ebner, who chose to create futureLAB at UCLA because he studied architecture here as a student in 1994-5.
 In past years, futureLAB students have worked on projects related to urban planning and designed houses and offices of the future.